Proposed and Existing Tax Credits, Deductions & Exemptions

 Including Economic Development Incentives

-In light of the State’s fiscal condition, the Taxpayers’ Federation of Illinois opposes new tax credits, deductions, and exemptions, and the expansion of existing provisions to broaden their scope or increase the amounts awarded.
+Sound tax policy requires a broadly applicable tax base.
+As a result, the Taxpayers’ Federation of Illinois opposes new tax credits, deductions, and exemptions, and the expansion of existing provisions to broaden their scope or increase the amounts awarded.
 Exceptions to this position include:

 - Exemptions or deductions necessary to avoid tax pyramiding,